-Learn everything about Chateau Clos Manou Medoc Bordeaux with wine tasting notes and wine with food pairing tips.
-Learn the best vintages, history of the property, information on the vineyards and winemaking.
+Learn everything about Clos Manou Medoc Bordeaux with wine tasting notes and wine-with-food pairing tips.
+Learn the best vintages, the history of the property, information on the vineyards, and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Clos Manou is owned by the family of Françoise Dief and Stephane Dief.
 The debut vintage for Clos Manou was produced in 1998.
 When they first purchased the vineyard, they were only able to buy a scant .12 hectares of vines.

 The vines are old, with an average of 35 years.
-One of best, or should I say amazing things about the vineyard of Clos Manou is that they also have some very old vines.
-In fact, they have some of the oldest vines in all of Bordeaux.
+One of the best, or should I say the most amazing thing about the vineyard of Clos Manou is that they also have some very old vines.
+In fact, they have some of the oldest vines in all of Bordeaux!

-The wine of Clos Manou is vinified in a combination of oak vats and cement tanks.
-Malolactic fermentation takes place in barrel.
+Clos Manou is vinified in a combination of oak vats and cement tanks.
+Malolactic fermentation takes place in barrels.
 1/3 of the wine is aged on its lees for 6 months, to give the wine more richness.
-The wine is then aged in 100% new, French oak for barrels for an average of 17 months before bottling.
+The wine is then aged in a combination of vessels.
+70% of the wine, (mostly Cabernet Sauvignon) is aged in 100% new, French oak barrels, 25%, (Mostly Merlot) is aged in concrete egg-shaped vats, and the remaining 5% of the wine ages in terracotta amphora jars for an average of 17 months before bottling.

 However, it’s good to note that a large portion of their crop is designated for the second wine.
-That makes quite a statement for their search for quality, especially when you consider they are not a classified growth and their wine is available for a very, consumer friendly price point.
+That makes quite a statement for their search for quality, especially when you consider they are not a classified growth and their wine are available for a very, consumer-friendly price point.

 When to Drink Clos Manou, Anticipated Maturity, Decanting Time